ML-AMPSIT/ML-AMPSIT/README.md

 ## Compatibility
 ML-AMPSIT.ipynb relies on specific file formats, and as long as your data adheres to these formats, the tool can seamlessly accommodate any generic model and parameter set.
+If any of the script does not meet the user needs and therfore will not be used, the user must know that certain files must be created in order for ML-AMPSIT to work.
+The files to be created are the following:

+###X.txt
+This file must contain all the input values, in NxM matrix format where N is the number of simulations and M is the number of parameters.
+Here is an example of values for 8 simulations and 4 parameters, showing how X.txt must be filled:

+	0.03970 18.78297 0.83512 0.51916
+	0.04016 15.37639 0.72693 0.44887
+	0.04039 16.65808 0.95579 0.45687
+	0.03987 13.25131 0.68650 0.37546
+	0.03994 17.40794 0.77859 0.39695
+	0.04022 14.00146 0.86913 0.47863
+	0.04004 17.93301 0.65800 0.42686
+	0.03978 16.19677 0.66596 0.48523

+###VAR_R_levV_time.txt
+This file must contain N values, one for each simulation, corresponding to the output of a single variable, a single region specified by the region label and the coordinates x and y, a single vertical level and a single timestep.
+For example, if we specify in configAMPSIT.json that we have variable V, region label valley (associated to domain coordinates x1:90 y1:30), vertical level 1, and timestep 3, we would need the following file to make it readable by ML-AMPSIT:

+	V_valley_lev1_time3.txt

+Assuming we have 8 simulations, the contents of the file must follow this format:

+	1.3085256814956665,1.320160150527954,1.2770142555236816,1.1629282236099243,1.3877079486846924,0.8722674250602722,1.3292431831359863,1.4768025875091553

+ML-AMPSIT needs this type of file for each variable, each region, each vertical level and each time.
+For instance, if we have 2 variables, 4 regions, 10 vertical levels and 24 times, a total of 2x4x10x24=1920 files.

+These files, together with X.txt, configAMPSIT.json, and the optional loopconfig.json, guarantee that ML-AMPSIT will work properly even if the user did not follow the standard workflow.

 ## Warning
-If you need to change parameters outside the canopy-related group in MPTABLE.TBL, you cannot use autofill.sh, and you will need to change the parameter values by yourself.
+Currently, if the user needs to change parameters outside of the canopy related group in MPTABLE.TBL, autofill.sh cannot be used and the user must manually change the parameter values.
+If the user needs to implement ML-AMPSIT on a model other than Noah-MP or WRF, the user must follow the instructions in the Compatibility section to make it work.